angelalonso/web2epub/README.md

 It allows you to clean up the HTML a bit by selecting which DIVs to include, and which ones to remove.

-It works best together with Calibre.
+It only works together with Calibre.

 ## Motivation
 - Calibre itself cannot download from a URL.